anubhaav/TvMazeScrapper/README.md

   * If FromId, ToId are not given then by default it is 1, and 250 respectively.
   * If PageNumber, and PerPage is not given then by default it is 1 and 10 respectively.

-## More functionalities can be added:

-* Cancellation token for Scrapping Api, as for simplicity we can just stop `dotnet` server to stop any further process.